Street Lighting Improvement Program

 - Public Lighting Code Compliance – The Code is the only mechanism that NSW Councils can use to require Distributed Network Service Providers (DNSP) to provide good public lighting.
 SLI Program participants want to ensure that Ausgrid remains in full compliance with the Code and secure NSW Government support for improvements to it and to Ausgrid’s associated Public Lighting Management Plan.

-- Pricing and Pricing Oversight – Oversight of street lighting pricing has in recent years passed to the Australian Energy Regulator (AER).
-The SLI Program engages with Ausgrid and the AER to ensure that Councils’ interests are properly considered as the pricing regime evolves and that they can make well informed representations to the AER in future pricing decisions.
+- Pricing and Pricing Oversight – Oversight of street lighting pricing sits with the Australian Energy Regulator (AER).
+The SLI Program engages with Ausgrid and the AER to ensure that Councils’ interests are properly considered as the pricing regime evolves and that they can make well informed representations to the AER in pricing decisions.

 For more information on the SLI Program, please contact Program Managers, Graham Mawer on 0412 229 544 or email@example.com or Paul Gowans on 0448 404 749 or firstname.lastname@example.org